Missions in Spanish Florida: Return to Guale

 The Guale towns of Asao (or Asaho) and Talaxe were on the mainland near the mouth of the Altamaha River in the later part of the 16th century.
 A Franciscan mission was established in Asao in 1595, and abandoned in 1597 after the resident friar was killed in the Guale Uprising.
 A new mission, San Domingo, was established in Asaho by 1604.
 Asao and Talaxe apparently merged at some point, as the mission was later referred to alternately as San Domingo de Asao and San Domingo de Talaxe (or Talaje).
 Bishop Altamitano confirmed 268 Guale converts at the mission in 1606.
 A Spanish report indicates that the British Fort King George was built on the former site of Talaxe.
 Sometime before 1675, the mission was moved to St. Simons Island, with about 30 inhabitants, where it was still known as San Domingo de Asaho or Asajo.
-In the 1680s, as the mission system in Georgia collapsed, some of the towns residents joined the Yamassee at the "Scotch colony at Santa Elena", while others moved to Amelia Island, where a town was briefly called Asao or Tupique.
+In the 1680s, as the mission system in Georgia collapsed, some of the town's residents joined the Yamassee at the "Scotch colony at Santa Elena", while others moved to Amelia Island, where a town was briefly called Asao or Tupique.

 A mission called San Pedro de Atulteca was established by 1616 in the Guale town of Tuluteca, which was (presumably) on the mainland four leagues north of the mission of Santa Catalina de Guale on St. Catherines Island.
 The mission also appears on a list in 1647, but in 1655 had changed to San Felipe.
 Sometime before 1675, the mission had moved to Cumberland Island, which no longer had any Mocama residents.
 It retained the same name, and was called Señor San Felipe Althuluteca in 1680.
 Further troubles caused the mission to move again in the 1680s to the southern end of Amelia Island in the present-day state of Florida.

 The mission of San Felipe de Alabe was reported in 1616, located north of Tupique.
 It was one of the most northern of Guale missions in Georgia.
 A mission of San Felipe was present in 1655.
 Hann states that there may have been a fusion between San Felipe de Alabe and San Pedro de Atulteca that resulted in the mission of San Felipe de Athulutheca.

 A mission of San Diego de Satuache, first noted in 1616, may have been the northernmost mission in Guale province.
 Lanning placed Satuache near the mouth of the Edisto River, in South Carolina.
 Worth places Satuache near the mouth of the Ogeechee River.
 In 1662 Chicimeco attacked the town of Huyache, which was about five leagues north of Satuache and did not have a mission.
 The residents of Satuache then moved south to Santa Catalina de Guale on St. Catherines Island.
 They remained part of the Santa Catalina community through two more moves southwards.